DOWNPOURDIGITAL/physics/README.md

 ## Manual stepping

-Stepping can also be done manually: if `autoStep: false` is passed in the config of any simulation, it won't be attached to the physics world.
-You can now step each simulation individually or bundle multiple simulations together in a physics world.
+Stepping can also be done manually: if `autoStep: false` is passed in the config of any simulation, it won't be attached to the default physics world.
+You can now step each simulation individually or bundle multiple simulations together in another physics world.

 #### Example